 - 23 days

 - Intro APR for balance transfers:

-- 0% introductory APR for the first twelve billing cycles following each balance transfer that posts to your account within 45 days of account opening
+- 0% (first 12 billing cycles following each balance transfer that posts to your account within 45 days of account opening)

 Cash Advance Features

 - 27.49% Variable

 - Either $10 or 5% of the amount of each cash advance, whichever is greater

 Security and Protections

 Your Barclaycard Arrival Plus card comes with many security features.
 These include account alerts, the ability to use the Barclays app to monitor your account on the go, as well as Chip+PIN technology (one of the few cards in the U.S. that offers a PIN versus the Chip+Signature feature).
 Additionally, Barclays provides your FICO score for free which you can monitor online or on their app.